 Chopsticks are one of the simplest, oldest and most widely used utensils for eating, and are still the primary eating utensil for over 22 percent of the world's population today.
-Evidence of putting together two sticks to use during cooking or eating have been found in East Asia and the Middle East.
+Historical evidence of putting together two sticks to use during cooking or eating have been found in East Asia and the Middle East.

-Earliest forms of chopsticks date back 5,000 years and were likely used for cooking, in order to grab food from a pot of hot water.
+Earliest forms of chopsticks history date back 5,000 years and were likely used for cooking, in order to grab food from a pot of hot water.
 Chopsticks have been a table utensil for the last 3,000 to 3,500 years, from around the time of the Shang Dynasty (1,600 BCE - 1,050 BCE) and became the primary eating utensil by around 400 CE.

 The use of chopsticks spread throughout Asia, and by around 500 CE, they were common in what is now Korea, Japan, Taiwan, Mongolia, Laos, Thailand, and Vietnam.
 With western expansion, the use of chopsticks dwindled in Laos and Thailand where the hand, fork and spoon are more popular, though disposable chopsticks are commonly available in Chinese restaurants.